 End-of-life challenges for the wind and solar energy sectors

-This research project explores the planning regulation of UK onshore wind and solar projects and how decisions are made regarding repowering, life-extension and decommissioning.
+This project comprises the ESRC postdoctoral fellowship of Dr Rebecca Windemer, exploring the planning regulation of UK onshore wind and solar farms and how decisions are made regarding repowering, life extension and decommissioning.

-- Life-extension (extending the planning permission for the existing infrastructure)
+- Life extension: extending the duration of the planning consent for the existing infrastructure.

-This research investigated how such decisions are considered and made by developers, landowners, and planners as well as the communities in which the facilities are located.
+The research investigated how such decisions are considered and made by developers, landowners, and planners, as well as the communities in which the facilities are located.
 From this it provided recommendations for industry, policy makers and communities.

 In-depth case study research was undertaken in a number of locations to explore the opinions of all stakeholders.
 Surveys were also undertaken with residents living close to two wind farms to understand if communities’ perceptions of wind farms change over time and in relation to end-of-life applications.

 The findings revealed a range of potential challenges relating to:

 - the use of time-limited planning consents and inadequate decommissioning conditions

 - an absence of policy detail for end-of-life applications